 Maximizing contributions towards a retirement account is the simplest way for business owners to minimize taxable income.
-401(k) plans allow up to $57,000 maximum contributions and an extra $6,500 catch up contributions for 50 and above years.

 Cash balance plans are the best retirement plans and significantly reduce the taxable income.
 Cash balance plan combines the characteristics of a traditionally defined benefit pension plan and a defined contribution plan.

 Using a plan under section 199 for a 20% deduction